TejasBN28/iiitb_gc/README.md

  <p align="center">
   <img width="350" height="200" src="/images/block_diagram.PNG">
 </p><br>
 The digital circuit takes clock, enable and reset as input.
 It generates an 8-bit gray code sequence at every positive clock edge.
-The port description of the gray code counter is shown in Table below.
+The port description of the gray code counter is shown in Table below. <br>

 | PORT NAME | PORT TYPE | DESCRIPTION |